solstice23/osu-bar-overlay/README.md

 ## Usage

-1. Choose one of the input sources below
+1. Choose one of these input sources below

 + Install [input-overlay](https://github.com/univrsal/input-overlay) plugin 5.0, and turn on the websocket checkbox in plugin settings.